This is the multi-page printable view of this section. Click here to print.

 values.schema.json

-• A file defined in JSON Schema to validate the values entered in the values.yaml file.
+• This file defines a JSON Schema to validate the values entered in the values.yaml file.

 JSON Schema Basics

-The values.schema.json file used in DevOps Console supports the standard format defined in JSON Schema.
+The values.schema.json file used in DevOps Console supports the standard format defined by JSON Schema.

-For detailed guides on standard formats, please refer to the following sites:
+For detailed guidance on the standard format, refer to the site below.

 $schemastringhttp://json-schema.org/schema#